 Long-term Care Quality

-This facility's next best area turned out to be long-term care.
-In that area, we gave this facility a B-.
-For patients looking for a permanent place to live rather than rehabilitation, long-term care is an important category.
-After assessing the amount of care provided by nurses aids and other staff, we then looked at the facility's vaccination records.
-We were optimistic to find that this nursing home vaccinated 99.32204 percent of its patients for pneumonia.
+The next highest area we gave this nursing home in any area came in the category of long-term care, where we gave it a grade of B-.
+Our long-term care ratings are more important for those in need of more traditional services related to activities of daily living.
+After considering the quantity of nursing care, we then looked at the nursing home's vaccination statistics.
+We were pleased to discover that this facility vaccinates 98.93617 percent of its patients for pneumonia.
 Finally, this facility was also able to limit hospitalizations.
-It had only 0.03 hospitalizations per 1,000 long-term resident days, which is a remarkably low figure.
+It had only 0.02 hospitalizations per 1,000 long-term resident days, which is a remarkably low figure.

 Does this page answer your questions about Etowah Landing?